 |Days||Total cost at 1% every 10 days||Total cost at 0.1% per day|

 As you can see, it can be less expensive to go with a lender that charges a percentage every 10 days, rather than every day.
 You might also come across PO financing providers that charge the initial fee for the first 20 days before charging a daily fee or every 10 days.

 Why might I consider a different type of financing?

 PO financing isn’t right for every type of business.
 Even if you can qualify, you might want to consider other financing options first.
 Here are some drawbacks to PO financing that might have you looking elsewhere.

 - High profit margin required.
 Your profit margin may need to be 20% or higher to qualify for PO financing.
-That’s almost twice the average profit margin of businesses in 2017.
+Many businesses (especially smaller ones) do not make that much.

 - Only for finished goods.
 You can’t use PO financing to cover other costs that might be associated with the sale, including installation or customization.

 - Might not get 100% financing.
 Not all businesses can qualify for funds to cover 100% of the costs, leaving you to find money for the rest elsewhere.

 - Your customer’s and supplier’s credit counts.
 As a business owner, you have less control over the creditworthiness of your customers and suppliers.